waitinfuture/emapreduce/intl.en-US/User Guide/Kerberos authentication/Ram Certification.md

      sed -i 's/EMR/RAM/g' /etc/has/has-client.conf
     ```

--   test user logs on to Gateway and configures AccessKey
+-   Test user logs on to Gateway and configures AccessKey

     ```
     Log on the test account of Gateway